 - Pain that radiates from the buttocks and down the back of your leg

-Because the symptoms are similar to other conditions such as a pinched nerve or myofascial pain syndrome, you need to rely on the expertise of your pain management doctors at Redefine Healthcare.
+Because the symptoms are similar to other conditions like a pinched nerve or myofascial pain syndrome, you need to rely on the expertise of your pain management doctors at Redefine Healthcare.
 Get an accurate diagnosis so that you receive the most appropriate treatment for piriformis syndrome.
 If you’re experiencing any of these symptoms or any level of back pain, visit one of the four Redefine Healthcare locations in northern New Jersey.

 Piriformis Syndrome Treatment